thisisarchimedes/Groot/RulesLogic.md

      - **Logic**: If Slippage Guard and Ownership Guard aren't triggered, and:
         - We have more than a certain amount of tokens idle in the strategy
         - The amount of time passed from previous deposit (a.k.a. adjustin) and withdraw (a.k.a. adjust out), is more than our threshold
+            - Example: If we deposit no more than once a day.
+But Slippage Guard or Ownership Guard triggered a few hours ago, we don't deposit.
      - **Parameters**: Min amount to deposit, min period of time
     - **If TRUE**: Deposit all the idle liquidity to the AMM pool